US EB-2 Visa: Employment Sponsored Visas

-• EB-1 Visa is the visa type for First Priority Workers.
-It is for highly capable people with extraordinary talent in arts, athletics, business or education, outstanding university professor or researchers and as well as executive or managers that are employed for 3 years in an overseas branch of a U.S company.
+- EB-1 Visa is the visa type for First Priority Workers.
+It is for highly capable people with extraordinary talent in arts, athletics, business or education, outstanding university professors or researchers, and as well as executives or managers who are employed for 3 years in an overseas branch of a U.S company.

-• EB-3 Visa or Third Priority Workers Visa is another visa type catered for “skilled workers” who gained over 2 years of experience, professionals that possess a higher education degree than normal requirement and unskilled workers that have less than 2 years of experience (EW-3 Visa).
+- EB-3 Visa or Third Priority Workers Visa is another visa type catered for “skilled workers” who gained over 2 years of experience, professionals who possess a higher education degree than the normal requirement, and unskilled workers who have less than 2 years of experience (EW-3 Visa).

-Employment Sponsored Visas are only set to 140,000 visas annually and the total is allocated in the 5 visa types, thus processing may take time.
+Employment Sponsored Visas are only set to 140,000 visas annually and the total is allocated to the 5 visa types, thus processing may take time.
 Those who are interested in applying for Employment Sponsored Visas must take note that when the number of visas maxed out within the year, the remaining applications will be lined up for the succeeding years to come.
-U.S Visa applicants must observe the given priority dates to be able to pass immigration requests.
+U.S. visa applicants must observe the given priority dates to be able to pass immigration requests.

 What is EB-2 Visa?

-The EB-2 visa or also called as Second Priority Workers visa caters to the following people classified in these three groups:
+The EB-2 visa also called as Second Priority Workers visa caters to the following people classified into these three groups:

-• Professionals that possess an “advanced educational degree” like having Bachelor’s degree, Master’s degree or higher with 5 years experience in their line of work
+- Professionals that possess an “advanced educational degree” like having a Bachelor’s degree, Master’s degree, or higher with 5 years of experience in their line of work

-• People who can show/prove that their abilities can give contributions to the country and is in for the U.S national interest or people who have a National Interest Waiver
+- People who can show/prove that their abilities can give contributions to the country and are in for the U.S national interest or people who have a National Interest Waiver

 Assuming that you belong to any of the following groups mentioned above, then you will have the opportunity to apply for an EB-2 visa.
-Having an EB-2 visa will give you the following benefits such as, having a permanent residency in the U.S, acquire a Green Card, enjoy working in the field of your expertise, travel in and outside the U.S, be able apply for jobs from different states after a few years and you will also have a chance to apply for a U.S citizenship.
+Having an EB-2 visa will give you the following benefits such as having a permanent residency in the U.S, acquiring a Green Card, enjoying working in the field of your expertise, traveling in and outside the U.S, being able to apply for jobs from different states after a few years and you will also have a chance to apply for a U.S citizenship.

 As mentioned earlier, the Employment Sponsored Visas are only limited to 140,000 visas annually.
 From the total number of visas issued annually, 28.6% is allocated for the EB-2 visa.
-The allotted number of visas is quite small thus, leads to more waiting time.
+The allotted number of visas is quite small thus, thus leading to more waiting time.

 What Are the Requirements for the EB-2 Visa?